mjhea0/mjhea0.github.com/_posts/2018-01-02-user-authentication-with-passport-and-koa.markdown

 1. Practice test driven development
 1. Register and authenticate a user
 1. Utilize sessions to store user information via koa-session
+1. Explain why you may want to use an external session store to store session data
 1. Set up an external session store with Redis
 1. Render HTML pages via server-side templating